 - Boating Tips

 Before you do anything else, you need to clean your boat.
-This will help it last longer.
+Keeping your boat clean is always an important part of preventing damage, especially if you are planning to store it for an extended period of time.
 Remember to clean the outside, inside, trim, and hardware.
 You should also take the time to give it a fresh wax because this will help it resist the elements.
 While cleaning your boat, check for blisters, cracks, and other signs of damage.
 Try to get any issues repaired before you store it for the winter.

 Change the Oil

-Prior to winter boat storage, change the boat’s oil and oil filters as well.
+Prior to winter boat storage, it’s a good idea to change the boat’s oil and oil filters.
 You should also use fogging oil to help you protect the boat’s engine during the winter months.
 With the engine running, spray fogging oil into the air intakes.
-Then, while the engine is slightly warm, use the right oil, and remember that there are filters on the outboards, inboard engines, and the stern drive.
-This will prevent acid from corroding the engine.
-This will help you get in a nice routine, keeping your boat’s oil fresh and engine protected.
+Then, while the engine is slightly warm, conduct an oil change making sure to use the right oil, and remember that there are filters on the outboards, inboard engines, and the stern drive that will need to be changed as well.
+Changing your boat’s oil and oil filters will prevent acid from corroding the engine and will also help you get in a nice routine of keeping your boat’s oil fresh and engine protected.

 Flush The Cooling System

 Take a few minutes to flush the cooling system using freshwater.
 This will remove dirt, salt, and other debris, preventing corrosion.
 If your boat is in a colder environment, run some antifreeze through the system to protect it against ice.

 Winterize The Fuel System